MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.0.3.08:
+ - Updated MuffinLibPT and LibPeriodicTable
+ - Added Bulging Barrel of Oil and Huge Ogre Cache to Garrison items
+ - Removed "Sticky Frames" option since it didn't work
+ - ShowExtendedTooltips was never implemented.
+Removed.
+ - Mount button wasn't showing anything if you logged in while in an inn.
+Removed Blizzard filtering for professions, added my own.
+ - Added more fishing stuff
+ - Removed Collapse Buttons option

 v7.0.3.07:
  - AutoBar should no longer forget your chosen mount
  - Mount buttons are now sorted (with the exception of your current choice and the first one)